 Powered by Alexa and can be set up for drop-in calling with voice activation.
 Getting the person you want to call set up remotely can be tricky, but once that’s done, the rest is easy.
 For help getting them going, you can ask their caregivers if there is one.
 Also, check out these resources:

 The tablet is ready to use with preloaded user preferences and contacts.
 For example, family members can send emails, photos, and comments to the GrandPad.
-It’s also preloaded with essential apps plus other features such as popular games, customized music, and of course, video chat.
+It’s also preloaded with essential apps plus other features such as popular games, customized music, and video chat.

 ViewClix Smart Frame